schombert/Project-Alice/docs/Devlogs/2024-05/log_en.md

 ### Validator

 New features added to Alice's internal validator, now it also validates `news` and `tutorial` folders!

+### Miscellaneous

+- Hold shift to move faster on the map!
+- Better validation for defines
+- Cheat codes to always be able to take decisions and to always see decisions even if their triggers are not met (`dida` and `didp`)
+- Less scary error messages
+- Domain names supported!
+Now you don't have to manually resolve the IP of domain names in MP!

 ### That's all for now!